Leverage, Influence, and the Jackknife in Clustered Regression Models: Reliable Inference Using summclust: The summclust Package

+To illustrate \texttt{summclust}'s functionality and syntax, we consider a simple example using the online dataset \texttt{nlswork}, which contains a sample of women who were 14--26 years of age in 1968 from the National Longitudinal Survey of Young Working Women.
+For the purposes of this exercise, we restrict the sample to individuals who are 20 to 40 years old.

-Suppose we are interested in estimating a simple Mincer regression using the \texttt{nlswork} dataset.
-We want to ask whether there is a marriage premium for wages.
+We estimate a simple Mincer regression using the \texttt{nlswork} dataset to see whether there is a marriage premium for wages.
 The variable \texttt{msp} is equal to 1 if the person is married and cohabits with their spouse, and equal to 0 otherwise.
 For the purposes of this example, we cluster by industry.
-The following code opens the dataset and estimates the regression using Stata's \texttt{regress} command:
+The following code opens the dataset and estimates the regression using \texttt{Stata}'s \texttt{regress} command: